 - Property acquisition is completed.
-Please see the property acquisition map above. - The construction of David E. West Pond and piping system is completed. - The construction of Annie Pond is completed. - Okara and 26th Force Main project is completed. - East 99th Ave Pond Expansion project-In construction. - All remaining components of the projects are in the design phase.
+Please see the property acquisition map above. - The construction of David E. West Pond and piping system is completed. - The construction of Annie Pond is completed. - Okara and 26th Force Main project is completed. - The construction of East 99th Ave Pond Expansion is completed. - All remaining components of the projects are in the design phase.